Information for Passengers

 What is door-to-door service?

 Door-to-door service means that the driver will assist (escort) the passenger from the main entrance door of the origin to the main entrance door of the destination.
 It is expected that walkways, sidewalks, pathways and ramps will be kept clean and free of hazards, including ice and snow.
 If a passenger is being transported in a wheel-chair from a location that has no ramp, assistance from the passenger’s family or other individuals will be necessary to navigate any steps.
-The Council on Aging driver is not responsible for moving an individual in a wheel-chair up or down steps.
+The Adams County Transit driver is not responsible for moving an individual in a wheel-chair up or down steps.

-At the conclusion of the appointment, please call the Council on Aging office to request that a driver be sent for the return trip.
+At the conclusion of the appointment, please call the Adams County Transit office to request that a driver be sent for the return trip.

 How do I cancel a trip?